 Boston.gov was redesigned by IDEO to be more modern and citizen-centric.
 Their goal is to make all services available online and offer account registrations to citizens.

-At this time, the city of Boston wants to start by moving the systems to request, pay, and manage vital records certificates to fully online while retaining the option to do it in person.
-They are looking for a scalable and responsive design that embeds perfectly within their current site and can be eventually used for other online services.
+At the time, the city of Boston was looking to upgrade their systems to request, pay, and manage vital records certificates on their website while retaining the option to do it in person.
+They needed a scalable and responsive design that embeds perfectly within their current site and could be eventually used for other online services.

 I have requested marriage, birth and death certificates before.
 I know ordering a copy of a certificate through a government agency or website is different than the first time because there is no life-altering event or an intermediary(e.g. officiant, hospital, funeral director) involved.
 Just a direct path—you and the government.

-Among the people I interviewed, most found interactions with government agencies to be a "necessary evil" in order to get their must-have documents.
-Most of their attitudes were shaped by inefficiencies, complicated terminology and unclear information.
-Based on user input and research, I was able to create the persona.
+Among the people I interviewed, most found interactions with government agencies to be a “necessary evil” in order to get their must-have documents.
+Most of their attitudes were shaped by inefficiencies, complicated terminology, difficulty navigating the site, and unclear information.

-After gathering my findings from interviews, I created this persona based on interactions with government agencies and to reflect a real-life scenario of modern times.
+After gathering my findings from interviews, this persona was based on interactions with government agencies and to reflect a real-life scenario of modern times.

 Defining the Feature

 Referencing Boston.gov site, I added new pages on how it would fit into the existing site structure.
 Reflecting on the process of ordering other documents on the site, I followed suit on the steps of completing the task of ordering a copy of the marriage certificate.